A Biographical Sketch

 If apostates existed, they were Rosenstock-Huessy’s parents and maternal grandparents, none of whom were observant, or even religious.
 (His maternal grandfather Moritz Rosenstock admitted Gentile students to the “Samsonschule,” Wolfenbüttel’s famous Jewish school, and sent his daughter Paula to the local–Protestant–teacher’s college; she in turn refused to allow the circumcision of her only son.)
 Rosenstock-Huessy was recognized as a completely orthodox Christian by Leo Weismantel, Carl Muth, Ernst Michel, and Joseph Wittig—Catholics in the vanguard of the movement later vindicated by Vatican II.
 Indeed, he was “Catholic” enough in the decade after his baptism that his wife Margrit’s native Protestantism presented difficulties to begin with.
 He started out as an orthodox academic, if one who dared write that “language is wiser than the one who speaks it.”
 (In 2013, Hanna Vollrath reported that his early works on medieval law are still respected in their fields.)
 He himself admitted that it was his friend Franz Rosenzweig who “forced him to renounce academe.”

-After attending a school for wealthy families for several years, Eugen transferred to the Joachimsthaler Gymnasium, a school known for its rigorous academic standards, where he was not allowed to become the official “head of the class” because he was Jewish.
+After attending a school for wealthy families for several years, Eugen transferred to the Joachimsthaler Gymnasium, a school known for its rigorous academic standards, where he was not allowed to become the official “head of the class” (primus) because he was Jewish.

 Although his passions were history and philology, Eugen took his father’s advice and opted for the law, studying at the universities of Zürich, Heidelberg, and Berlin.
 While he had flirted with the idea of becoming a minister as a teenager, it was not until 1906, convalescing in Switzerland after severe appendicitis, that he accepted the advice of the aunt and great-uncle who had come to keep him company and formally become a Christian; and it was not until December of 1909 that he was baptized.
 It was not a drastic conversion; he always said that he was raised Christian except by name.
 His family had always celebrated Christmas, Easter, and Pentecost with chorales, as “German” holidays.
 However, his faith was central to his work in law and history, as well as his work pursuing what he called “the social embodiment of truth.”
 In 1909, at the age of 21, he received a doctorate in law from the University of Heidelberg.
-Three years later, he had become a Privatdozent, teaching constitutional law and the history of law at the University of Leipzig.
-At age 24, he was the youngest Privatdozent in Germany at the time.
+Three years later, he had become a Privatdozent, teaching constitutional law and the history of law at the University of Leipzig–at 24, the youngest Privatdozent in Germany at the time.

 Rosenstock was keenly aware that World War I was a historical watershed.
 At the end of the war, not wishing to return to teaching at the University of Leipzig, he sought professional options better suited to a changed world.
 Together with Paul Riebensahm, a member of the board of Daimler-Benz, the German car manufacturer, edited the first factory newspaper in Germany, the Daimler Werkzeitung.
 Together with Leo Weismantel, Werner Picht, Hans Ehrenberg, Karl Barth, and Viktor von Weizsäcker, he founded the Patmos Verlag, publishing works focused on new religious, philosophical, and social perspectives.
 Later, he began a journal, Die Kreatur (1926-1930), which was edited by Josef Wittig, a Roman Catholic; Martin Buber, a Jew; and Viktor von Weizsäcker, a Protestant.
 Among the contributors were Nicholas Berdyaev, Lev Shestov, Franz Rosenzweig, Ernst Simon, Hugo Bergmann, Rudolf Hallo, and Florens Christian Rang.
 Each of these men had, between 1910 and 1932, in one way or another, offered an alternative to the idealism, positivism, and historicism that dominated German universities.
-Rosenstock himself published Die Hochzeit des Krieges und der Revolution (The Marriage of War and Revolution, 1920), a collection of current events essays that were replete with visionary thinking and practical warnings of confiicts to come.
-Unfortunately, some of these conflicts were later to occur.
+Rosenstock himself published Die Hochzeit des Krieges und der Revolution (The Marriage of War and Revolution, 1920), a collection of current events essays that were replete with visionary thinking and practical warnings of conflicts to come.

 In 1921, Margrit and Eugen had a son, Hans.
 In 1925, they legally changed their family name to Rosenstock-Hüssy, but it was not until after Eugen’s emigration to the United States that he used the hyphenated name professionally.